Home

 By A World to Explore Store - A Heritage Month Depot

-Are you looking to make reviewing figurative language fun?
-Do you want to engage and motivate your students in their writing?
-Then download this no prep Alliteration, Onomatopoeia, Similes, and Metaphors Activity!
-With this individual or team-building dice game, your students will be having so much fun they will forget they are learning!
+Do you want to make reviewing figurative language fun?
+Do you want your students engaged and motivated to learn?
+Then download this Oxymoron, Personification, Alliteration, Hyperbole Figurative Language Activity!
+Played individually or in teams, your students will be having so much fun they will forget they are learning!

-To play, students roll a die and find the corresponding instructions.
-Then, they create their own sentences using figurative language!
-The first student to complete a row or column wins the game!
-Can be played virtually or in-class.
+Played like Bingo, students roll a die, find the corresponding instructions, and create their own sentences using the prompt provided The first student to complete a row or column wins the game!
 Virtual dice included!
-These game boards can be used repeatedly as every game is unique.
-Print and laminate the gameboards and you can reuse this for years.
+This activity can be played repeatedly as each game is unique.
+Laminate your gameboards and they can be used for years.

 ✈️ Click here to follow A World to Explore Store and be the first to know about brand-new games and activities!